 3. Pofitu Beach

 Niue is not known for its beaches, mainly because it’s not a beach destination like the other South Pacific Islands.
 However, it does hide a few sandy coves and coral beaches nestled between its coastal cliffs, some of which are pretty popular, like Hio Beach and Tamakautoga Beach.
-Others are far less-visited, such as Pofitu Beach.
+Others are far less-visited, however, such as Pofitu Beach.
 The small beach leading onto a reef is the perfect photo spot, especially as it is likely that you’ll have the whole place to yourself.
 Check out more beaches in the 5 Best Beaches in Niue.

-Location: Lakepa, east coast
+Location: Lakepa, east coast of Niue.